mathjax/MathJax-docs/web/webpack.rst

 Building the Custom File
 ------------------------

-Once these two files are ready, you should be able to use the command
+Once these two files are ready, you are ready to make your custom build.
+First, make sure that you have obtained the needed tools as described in :ref:`getting-ready` above.
+Then you should be able to use the command

 .. code-block:: shell